boltops-tools/terraspace-docs/_docs/learn/gcp/configure.md

 ## Test Google API Access

-To use that GOOGLE_APPLICATION_CREDENTIALS is valid and is working you can use the [boltops-tools/google_check](https://github.com/boltops-tools/google_check) test script to check.
+To check that GOOGLE_APPLICATION_CREDENTIALS is valid and is working you can use the [boltops-tools/google_check](https://github.com/boltops-tools/google_check) test script to check.
 Here are the summarized commands:

     git clone https://github.com/boltops-tools/google_check
     cd google_check